-- (b) (i) hotels, lodges, bed and breakfasts, timeshare facilities, resorts and guest houses are allowed full capacity of the available rooms for accommodation, with patrons observing a distance of at least one and a half metres from each other when in common spaces; and - (ii) conferencing, dining and entertainment facilities are subject to a limitation of a maximum of 50 persons or less for indoor venues and 100 persons or less for outdoor venues and if the venue is too small to hold 50 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used; and - (c) every business premises, including but not limited to supermarkets, shops, grocery stores, produce markets and pharmacies, are subject to a limitation of 50 percent of the floor space, which includes customers and employees, and subject to strict adherence to all health protocols, social distancing measures. - (16) Gatherings at auctions are allowed, subject to a maximum of 50 persons or less for indoor venues and 100 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used and further, subject to strict adherence to all health protocols, social distancing measures and directions issued by the relevant Cabinet member, in consultation with the Cabinet member responsible for health. - (17) Sporting activities, including both professional and non-professional matches, by recognised sporting bodies are allowed, subject to strict adherence to the times of operation as provided for in regulation 33(3) and the following: - (a) Directions for sports matches issued by the Cabinet member responsible for sport after consultation with the Cabinet member responsible for health; - (b) only journalists, radio, television crew, security personnel, emergency medical services, and the necessary employees employed by the owners of the venue of the sport match, are allowed at the venue of the sport match; - (c) only the required number of players, match officials, support staff and medical crew required for the sport match, are allowed at the venue of the sport match; - (d) no spectators are allowed at the venue of the sports match; and - (e) international sport events involving countries with a low or medium COVID-19 infection and transmission rate are allowed.

-- (18) An enforcement officer must, where a gathering in contravention of the regulations takes place- - (a) order the persons at the gathering to disperse immediately; and - (b) if the persons refuse to disperse, take appropriate action, which may, subject to the Criminal Procedure Act, 1977 (Act No. 51 of 1977), include the arrest and detention of any person at the gathering.
+- (a) Directions for sports matches issued by the Cabinet member responsible for sport after consultation with the Cabinet member responsible for health; - (b) only journalists, radio, television crew, security personnel, emergency medical services, and the necessary employees employed by the owners of the venue of the sport match, are allowed at the venue of the sport match; - (c) only the required number of players, match officials, support staff and medical crew required for the sport match, are allowed at the venue of the sport match; - (d) no spectators are allowed at the venue of the sports match; and - (e) international sport events involving countries with a low or medium COVID-19 infection and transmission rate are allowed. - (7) An enforcement officer must, where a gathering in contravention of the regulations takes place- - (a) order the persons at the gathering to disperse immediately; and - (b) if the persons refuse to disperse, take appropriate action, which may, subject to the Criminal Procedure Act, 1977 (Act No. 51 of 1977), include the arrest and detention of any person at the gathering.